neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 performance with DeepSparse.
 For a full list of options run `python benchmark.py -h`.

-To run a benchmark using the DeepSparse engine with a pruned BERT model that uses all available CPU cores and batch size 1, run:
+To run a benchmark using the DeepSparse Engine with a pruned BERT model that uses all available CPU cores and batch size 1, run:
 ```bash
 python benchmark.py \
     zoo:nlp/question_answering/bert-base/pytorch/huggingface/squad/pruned-moderate \